 This is the time of year people start turning on their heaters to settle in for a frigid winter.
 Unfortunately, when some furnaces start up, especially if it hasn’t undergone a seasonal heating tune-up, there are some troubles that need to be examined.
 A big problem you may run into is your furnace making unusual noises – read about these furnace noises you should never ignore.

 If you hear a loud scraping racket that sounds like metal on metal, there is probably something wrong with the blower wheel.
-If you hear something like this, turn off your furnace ASAP and call Neal Harris Service Experts Heating, Air Conditioning & Plumbing to inspect the equipment.
+If you hear something like this, turn off your furnace ASAP and call Neal Harris Service Experts to inspect the equipment.
 There are multiple things that could be wrong with the blower wheel.
 First, it could just be loose and if the part is not too damaged, can be tightened.
 Second, it may be that the blower wheel is broken and in need of replacement.
 Or third, it might be that the motor mount is what broke, causing the whole blower assembly to shake uncontrollably.
 One of our service technicians would be happy to come over and take a look, and get you back to the silent and comfortable home you have come to expect.

 Loud Bang When Furnace Starts